Tamil nationalism: Support for Sri Lankan Tamils

-In October 2008, amid build up in shelling into the Tamil civilian areas by the Sri Lankan military, with the army moving in on the LTTE and the navy battling the latter's sea patrol, Indian Tamil MP's, including those supporting the Singh government in the DMK and PMK, threatened to resign en masse if the Indian government did not pressure the Lankan government to cease firing on civilians.
+In October 2008, amid intensified in shelling on Tamil civilian areas by the Sri Lankan military, with the army moving in on the LTTE and the navy battling the latter's sea patrol, Indian Tamil MP's, including those supporting the Singh government in the DMK and PMK, threatened to resign en masse if the Indian government did not pressure the Lankan government to cease firing on civilians.
 In response, the Indian government reported it had upped the ante on the Lankan government to ease tensions.

-K. Muthukumar a Tamil journalist and activist in Tamil Nadu committed suicide, because the government failed to save Sri Lankan Tamils.
+K. Muthukumar, a Tamil journalist and activist in Tamil Nadu committed suicide, because the government failed to save Sri Lankan Tamils.
 His death instantly triggered widespread strikes, demonstrations and public unrest in Tamil Nadu.
-There is also deep resentment against India among some Tamils, that it aided the Sri Lankan state in the 2009 alleged genocide.
+There is also deep resentment against India among some Tamils, that it aided the Sri Lankan state in the 2009 genocide.
 This led to minor incidents like Tamil nationalists turning out in support of the Eelam rebels when Chennai-based The Hindu was alleged to have been supporting the Government of Sri Lanka.
 Editor-in-Chief of The Hindu, N Ram named members of the Periyar Dravidar Kazhagam, Thamizh Thesiya Periyakkam, some lawyers, and law college students as responsible for incidents of vandalism at their offices.

 The Tamil nationalist party Naam Tamilar Katchi arose 18 May 2010 as a result of the bloody end of the Sri Lankan civil war.
 Main agenda of this party is the liberation of Tamil Eelam, here only Tamils should rule in Tamil Nadu and to spread the importance of Tamil language and unity of Tamils, irrespective of religion and caste.

 2013 it came to series of Anti-Sri Lanka protests initiated by the Students Federation for Freedom of Tamil Eelam.
 The students demanded justice for Sri Lankan Tamils and a UN referendum on the formation of Tamil Eelam.
 Tamil organizations, parties and the Chief Minister of Tamil Nadu demand an International Investigation of Sri Lankan war crimes and a UN referendum among Sri Lankan Tamils on the formation of Tamil Eelam.

 Protests against Jallikattu ban

 The ban on Jallikattu was seen by Tamils as an attack on their culture and identity.
 In 2017, it came to a statewide pro-jallikattu protests in Indian state of Tamil Nadu, which lasted several days.
-Tamils from all over the world express their solidarity with the protesters in Tamil Nadu.
-The government claimed that anti-national elements would be among the protests who raised slogans for a separate Tamil Nadu and against India The Tamil rapper Hiphop Tamizha distanced himself from the protest, because he felt uncomfortable with the anti-national and secessionist elements in the protests.
+Tamils from all over the world expressed their solidarity with the protesters in Tamil Nadu.
+The government claimed that anti-national elements would be among the protesters who raised slogans for a separate Tamil Nadu and against India The Tamil rapper Hiphop Tamizha distanced himself from the protest, because he felt uncomfortable with the anti-national and secessionist elements in the protests.
 Tamil cinema actor turned politician Kamal Haasan claimed that seeking a separate country for Tamils is not anti-national and that many political leaders have done so in the past.